mtness/mt_backend/README.md

 - overview of page properties in Page Module
 - Some QoL fixes for the backend

-Did you ever had to edit lots of content pages and review their resources, or just wanted to see the current slug directly?
+Did you ever had to edit lots of content pages and review their resources,\
+or just wanted to see the current slug directly?

 Well, I do.
-And it annoyed the gentle carres out of me that I always had to click on "edit page" and then the corresponding tab over and over again.
+And it annoyed the gentle carress out of me that I always had to click on "edit page" and then the corresponding tab over and over again.
 But no more!

 ![alt text](Documentation/preview.png)